 The hike continued again via gravel road and we soon saw the Menejador Peak (1356m), although we could have taken the short and steep direct route, we didn’t.
 It was far more fun to follow the peak round on the undulating path.
 There was a long period of steady incline and then fun slopes to run down.
 The path flattened out and we found local beehives and a sheltered spot between the trees for lunch.

 After lunch, we took a narrow path up to the peak, the path was rocky but fun.
 The grey of the stones and their random allocation led to comparisons of walking on the moon.
 Although we had been walking next to trees and shrubs so far, the gorse and foliage was thicker here.
 With that and the stones the scramble to the peak was enjoyable but required steady footing.

 Once we made it to the peak, we certainly felt the 6 degrees plus wind chill however the beautiful panoramic views soon made up for it.
 Here we could see the whole valley and the autumn colours below.

 On the way back we took the steep but direct road down from the peak before turning off on to a trail.
-The trail was well kept and through the trees, it’s steady descent meant it was perfect for both walking and trail running.
+The forest trail was well kept and it’s steady descent meant it was perfect for both walking and trail running.
 Going down was a lot of fun!
-At the end of the trail, we came to a replica of a charcoal kiln and some information which along with the neveros gave us some history about the area.
+At the end of the trail, we came to a replica of a charcoal kiln.
+Here there was also signs with information about the history of the area.